 Codeine is used in various forms and strengths.
 It is often mixed with other drugs to create a tailored medication designed to provide a certain level of pain relief.

-The following codeine-based over the counter pain relief medications are often misused and abused:
+The following codeine-based over-the-counter pain relief medications are often misused and abused:

 The pain-relieving effects of codeine are created through the body’s reaction to opioids.
 There are opioid receptors in the brain that are manipulated by codeine, causing some nerve signals to slow.